norpuma/erogeGamesResources/CharacterInteractions/SocialInteractions__FriendlyInteractions.md

 A character will chose to offer a Prompted Revelation after a target has used an Enquiry.
 The character may not perceive the Enquiry, but if they do, they may chose to lie, creating a false conviction on the target.

+* Expose Trait
+- Admit (proudly, humbly)
+- Boast
+- Subtly Mention
+- Openly Mention (proudly, humbly)
+- Demonstrate

+#### Tests/Checks
+A character may chose to Test a target to attempt to identify a Trait.
+This is commonly done through conversation and with the intention of being subtle.
+Inquirying is a Test with no subtlety.

 ### Beguiling Actions
 The following Actions have chances of raising a target's Sympathy towards a character.
 - Smiles